LBCrion/sfwbar/doc/sfwbar.rst

-Appearance of the program can be specifie using CSS properties, these are sourced either from the css section of the main configuration file or from a file sfwbar.css located in the same directory as the config file.
+Appearance of the program can be specifie using CSS properties, these are sourced either from the css section of the main configuration file or from a file with a .css extension with the same base name as the config file located in the same directory as the config file.
 The name of the css file can be also specified using ``-c`` option.

 The config file consists of the following top level sections: